 The formula milk is made up of such ingredients that affect the gut bacteria of infants and disturb the overall digestive system.
 The gut bacteria play an important role in digestion, and it converts the milk into solid food to extract all the nutrition from it.

 In the end, the choice of feeding your little one is completely yours as you know your baby and yourself better than others.
 In most cases and according to most of the recommendations by health organizations, breastfeeding is considered as the ideal nutrition for babies.
-This buying guide for baby formula will help you make a decision after weighing the pros and cons of formula feeding.

 Both ways of feeding an infant require extra care, and it is best to make an informed decision.
 No matter what you choose to feed your baby, do it guilt-free as you know your situation better than anyone else.